Energy Cascade and Damping in Fast-Mode Compressible Turbulence: Results and Discussion

+where $ v_{\mathrm{ph}} $ is the fast-mode phase speed, $ m_\mathrm{p} $ is the proton mass, and $ m_\mathrm{e} $ is the electron mass.
+The first exponential term represents damping dominated by resonant electrons, while the second term corresponds to damping caused by resonant protons.

-On the other hand, no such TTD-related damping features are observed in the hybrid simulation (Fig. \ref{fig2}(a)).
-The underlying reason lies in the resonance condition for TTD, which requires that particles have parallel velocities close to the wave’s parallel phase speed: $v_\parallel \approx v_{\mathrm{ph},\parallel}$.
+For the reduced mass ratio $ m_\mathrm{p} / m_\mathrm{e} = 20 $ used in our PIC simulation, Equation \ref{eq_damping} predicts a maximum damping rate precisely at $\theta \approx 55^{\circ}$, in quantitative agreement with the angular position of the PSD depression observed in Figures \ref{fig2}(b) and \ref{fig2}(c).
+This consistency confirms that TTD plays a dominant role in shaping the angular distribution of power in fast-mode turbulence.
+On the other hand, no such TTD-related damping features are observed in the hybrid simulation (Figure \ref{fig2}(a)).
+The underlying reason lies in the resonance condition for TTD, which requires that particles have parallel velocities close to the wave’s parallel phase speed, $v \approx v_{\mathrm{ph}}$.
 In the hybrid simulation, only proton kinetics are included.
-In the low-$\beta$ ($\beta = 0.2$) plasma environment considered here, the proton thermal speed is significantly lower than the fast mode phase speed ($v_{\mathrm{th},p} \approx 0.22v_{\mathrm{ph}}$), resulting in an extremely low density of resonant particles.
-In the PIC simulation, the electrons with lower mass but higher thermal velocity ($v_{\mathrm{th},e} \approx v_{\mathrm{ph}}$) can satisfy the resonance condition easily.
-Therefore, the MHD-scale turbulent damping mediated by TTD manifests prominently only in the PIC simulations.
+For the low-$\beta$ ($\beta = 0.2$) plasma considered here, the proton thermal speed is $v_{\mathrm{th},p} \approx 0.22\,v_{\mathrm{ph}}$, which is significantly lower than the fast-mode phase speed $ v_{\mathrm{ph}} $.
+As a result, the fraction of protons that satisfy the resonance condition is extremely small, leading to negligible TTD damping.
+In contrast, in the PIC simulation, electrons with lower mass have a higher thermal speed, $v_{\mathrm{th},e} \approx v_{\mathrm{ph}}$, allowing a substantial portion of the electron population to fulfill the resonance condition.
+Consequently, MHD-scale turbulent damping mediated by TTD manifests prominently only in the PIC simulations, where electron kinetics are fully resolved.